-We have audited the financial statements of the Police and Crime Commissioner (PCC) for Leicestershire for the year ended 31 March 2019 under the Local Audit and Accountability Act 2014.
+We have audited the financial statements of the Police and Crime Commissioner (PCC) for Leicestershire for the year ended 31 March 2020 under the Local Audit and Accountability Act 2014.
 The financial statements comprise the:

-- Police and Crime Commissioner for Leicestershire and Group Movement in Reserves Statements; - Police and Crime Commissioner for Leicestershire and Group Comprehensive Income and Expenditure Statements; - Police and Crime Commissioner for Leicestershire and Group Balance Sheets; - Police and Crime Commissioner for Leicestershire and Group Cash Flow Statements; - Police and Crime Commissioner for Leicestershire Pension Fund Account Statements and notes 1 to 4; - Related notes 1 to 41.
+- Police and Crime Commissioner for Leicestershire and Group Movement in Reserves Statements; - Police and Crime Commissioner for Leicestershire and Group Comprehensive Income and Expenditure Statements; - Police and Crime Commissioner for Leicestershire and Group Balance Sheets; - Police and Crime Commissioner for Leicestershire and Group Cash Flow Statements; - Related notes 1 to 42: and - Police and Crime Commissioner for Leicestershire Pension Fund Account Statements and related notes 1 to 4.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20.